 - 1. We need support for many aspects of our programme.
-As everyone is time-short, we ask you for just 5 voluntary hours over the season.
-We have a list that you can add your name to and we only ask for 5 hours.
-If you are prepared to assist, please see the Registration Desk on a Sunday. - 2.
-Two of the most critical fundraising activities of our season are the National Appeal Day in late December and the New Year's Day beach collections.
+As everyone is time-short, we ask you for just five voluntary hours over the season.
+We have a list to which you can add your name, and we only ask for 5 hours.
+If you are prepared to assist, please see the Registration Desk on Sunday or email the office. - 2.
+The most critical fundraising activity is the beach collections, late December and New Year's Day.
 We would really appreciate part of your 5 hours dedicated to these events if possible. - 3.
 Every Sunday and at many events, we provide a BBQ as a part of the Junior Surf fundraising programme.
 This consists of sausages in bread with tomato sauce.
-A roster is drawn up with each age-group taking their turn to help on the BBQ.
-If you are available to provide additional help during the season please let the Junior Surf BBQ Co-ordinator know. - 4.
+Would you mind letting the registration team know at the desk if you are available to provide help during the season?
+Again, this is COVID-Delta level dependent. - 4.
 Junior Surf relies heavily on donations, grants and sponsorship.
-We are continually looking for new sources of funding so that we can continue to provide the very best coaching and surf sport opportunities for your children.
+We are continually looking for new funding sources to continue to provide the very best coaching and surf lifesaving sports opportunities for your children.
 We welcome your support in fundraising, offering sponsorship or brokering partnerships for us.
-Please contact the Chair, Donna Pfefferle 027 4940 282, if you have ideas or are able to assist in this extremely important area.
+Please contact the Chair, Donna Pfefferle 027 4940 282, if you have ideas or can assist in this extremely important area.

-9.1 Coaches
+9.1.
+Coaches

-We are enormously grateful to all of our Junior Surf Coaches, as they provide a wonderful service on an entirely voluntary basis.
+We are enormously grateful to all our Junior Surf Coaches, as they provide a wonderful service on an entirely voluntary basis (except for our Coach for the 10+ age groups).

-Coaching appointments are made prior to the start of the programme; however we are always keen to welcome new coaches, parents interested in coaching or assisting a coach to develop their surf-coaching skills.
-We also like our lifeguards to participate in the junior coaching programme to provide leadership opportunities for them as well as fabulous mentoring and as role models for our children.
+Coaching appointments are made prior to the programme's start; however, we are always keen to welcome new coaches, parents interested in coaching or assisting a coach to develop their surf-coaching skills.
+We also encourage our lifeguards to participate in the junior coaching programme to provide leadership opportunities for them as well as fabulous mentoring and as role models for our children.

-Professionally run courses in coaching skills are offered through Surf Lifesaving NZ and we facilitate our coaches attending these courses.
+Professionally run courses in coaching skills are offered through Surf Life Saving NZ and we facilitate our coaches attending these courses.
 If you are interested in being involved, please contact any of the Junior Surf Leadership Team.

-9.2 Surf Sport Officials
+9.2.
+Surf sport officials